bnu05pp/gStoreD/README.md

 to compile the gStore code and build executable "gloadD", "gqueryD".

 ### Usage
-gStore v0.3.0-D currently includes four executables and others.
+gStore v0.3.0-D currently includes two executables and others.

 ####1. gloadD
 gloadD is used to build a new database from a RDF triple format file.